Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "Does it have an ending?"

 "Yup!
 Not a good one for Keeda though.
-The Wise Mother fixes all the males by bashing Keeda’s nuts off with the World Tree—apparently this doesn’t make things worse—and then she grinds them into a paste, and the females make little clay models, and they slide them down a rainbow into pools of…I forget, actually…and yeah.
+The Wise Mother fixes all the males by bashing Keeda’s nuts off with the World Tree—apparently this doesn’t make things worse—and then she grinds them into a paste, and the females make little clay models, and they slide them down a rainbow into pools of...
+I forget, actually... and yeah.
 But the thing is, Keeda’s balls were already too broken to fix up so now there’s always more males than females. *Thanks,* Keeda."

-"…Wow."
+"...Wow."
 Fiin chittered desperately as he slowly regained his breath.
 "But, uh, he kinda did win, y’know?"

 "Oh?"

 "Everyone’s shiny new pair *were his."*

-"…Y’know, I never thought of it that way."
+"...Y’know, I never thought of it that way."

 "Heh.
 But still, that’s one of the dumbest Keeda tales I’ve ever heard."

 "Really?
 Oh!
 I’ve gotta share a book with you later, I have the *worst* and they’re great fun to tell the cubs!"
 He cleared his throat.
-"Anyway…"
+"Anyway..."

 "Yeah, so our sex chromosomes changed.
 What happened next?"

 "Several things.
 At the same time as our numbers changed, the silverfurs began to emerge.
 We know from other tales that it wasn’t, uh, well appreciated at the time.
 Most were killed in their adulthood by the elders as Abomination, but some of the silverfurs escaped persecution and grew up to be very, very clever.
-They seemed to, well…keep their cub-like ability to learn.
+They seemed to, well... keep their cub-like ability to learn.
 They were creative and experimental and it’s around *that* time our civilization truly began."

 "Wait.
 You’re saying the silverfurs made civilization?"